microsoft/promptflow/README.md

 ### Chat with your flow

-Note in `flow.dag.yaml` we are using connection named `open_ai_connection`.
+In the `my_chatbot` folder, there's a `flow.dag.yaml` file that outlines the flow, including inputs/outputs, tools, nodes, etc. Note we're using the connection named `open_ai_connection` in the `chat` node.

 <details>
-<summary>For Azure Open AI, click to toggle the modification on flow.dag.yaml</summary>
+<summary>For Azure Open AI users, modify this file accordingly.</summary>
-Navigate to the `my_chatbot` folder, you can find a `flow.dag.yaml` file, which is the definition of the flow, including the inputs/outputs, tools, nodes, connection of llm node, etc.

 For Azure Open AI, please replace it with the connection name you created in the previous step.